py-chung/IPLGP/README.md

 ## Main functions

-+ `GA.Dscore` Fonction for getting a set with largest D-score
++ `GA.Dscore` Fonction for getting a set with highest D-score by genetic algorithm
++ `GBLUP.fit` Fonction for getting the fitting values of a set of individuals by GBLUP